 A dirty air filter can be the source of many air conditioner problems and repairs.
 If your air filter is clogged, your AC unit works harder to push air through the pores.
 It is essential to change your air filter every three months or sooner to maintain a healthy air conditioner.

 A programmable or smart thermostat can reduce your air conditioner’s workload.
-The home devices can alter your home’s temperature at different times, such as sleeping hours or during the work day.
-Raising the thermostat temperature during the summer can decrease the air conditioner’s load and chance of overworking itself.
+The home devices can alter your home’s temperature at different times, such as sleeping hours or during the workday.
+Raising the thermostat temperature during the summer can decrease the air conditioner’s load and the chance of overworking itself.

 Air conditioners often provide warning signs they will break down soon.
 Paying attention to the warning signals can prevent wear and tear and broken components.
 Below are common signals your unit needs repair soon.

 If you take care of your air conditioner, it will take care of you.
 Consider these ways to preserve the life of your air conditioning system to ensure a long, healthy life!
-For air conditioning repair in Dayton, Ohio, call the experts at Universal Heating and Air!
+For air conditioning repair in Dayton, Ohio, call the experts at Universal Heating & Cooling!